 Within the stormwater block, at least one borehole shall be located near the center of the block as part of the geotechnical investigation, to assess the nature of existing soils and the groundwater elevation.
 The groundwater elevation shall be compared to the proposed permanent pool water elevation within the facility.
-Where soil conditions are very permeable Town of Innisfil & InnServices Utilities Inc.EngineeSECTION 4.0: STORM DRAINAGE AND STORMWATER MANAGEMENT and the groundwater elevation is below the permanent pool water level, lining of the permanent pool area with an impermeable material may be required to ensure permanent pool levels are maintained.
+Where soil conditions are very permeable and the groundwater elevation is below the permanent pool water level, lining of the permanent pool area with an impermeable material may be required to ensure permanent pool levels are maintained.
 A liner may also be required when groundwater contamination may be a result of the permeable soils and the water quality within the stormwater management facility.
 The type and thickness of lining material shall be based on Geotechnical recommendations; however, a clay liner is preferred over synthetic materials for stormwater management facilities.